 You can see the consistency of my fully mixed starter prepared for the fridge in the images below.
 Notice the consistency is stiffer than when at 100% hydration.
 This reduction in hydration helps the starter hold up extremely well in the fridge.

 Take out a new, clean jar with lid.
 To the jar add the 20g mature starter and 100g flour (whatever flour you usually use for feedings).
 Then, add 80g room temperature water and stir until all dry bits are hydrated.
 Place a lid on top, and secure.
 Let the jar sit out on the counter for about an hour to let fermentation get started.
 Then, place it in the fridge somewhere near the back where it will go unnoticed (and no one will be tempted to throw it out).

 To revive, take your jar out of the fridge and let it sit on the counter for an hour or two to warm up.
 The mixture may or may not be bubbly like mine below, but either way, stir it so everything is reincorporated.
-Proceed with your normal starter feeding (discard down, add fresh flour and water) and place in a warm spot until it shows the signs it needs a feeding.
+Proceed with your normal starter feeding (discard down, add fresh flour and water) and place in a warm spot until it shows the signs it needs a refreshment.
 For my starter sitting at 78°F (25°C) this usually around 12-14 hours later.

 Again, see the troubleshooting section at the bottom of this post if you're running into revival issues.

 A Couple Weeks and Much More

 I use two methods to store my starter for long periods and usually opt for the first: crumbling and drying it out in flour.
 I've left my starter dried in my pantry and out of direct sunlight for up to 8 months without any issue.
 Usually, I notice my starter springs back faster using this method but both have proven equally effective.
 While these methods can be slightly laborious, especially the second, they're handy options to have in your baker's tool chest.